Handley Page Victor: Further development

 A total of 21 B.2 aircraft were upgraded to the B.2R standard with Conway RCo.17 engines (20600 lbf thrust) and facilities to carry a Blue Steel stand-off nuclear missile.
 Anti-radar chaff storage had to be relocated from under the nose as a result of the Blue Steel installation.
-Coincidentally, Peter White, a senior aerodynamicist attended a symposium in Brussels and learned of Whitcomb's conical shaped bodies set on the top of a wing which would add volume while reducing wave drag.
-However, the added skin friction drag meant an overall slight drag increase.
-So large streamlined fairings were added to the top of the each wing to hold the chaff.
+Coincidentally, Peter White, a senior aerodynamicist attended a symposium in Brussels and learned of Whitcomb's conical bodies set on the top of a wing which would add volume while reducing wave drag.
+However, the added skin friction drag meant an overall slight drag increase, so large streamlined fairings were added to the top of each wing to hold the chaff.
 The fairings behaved like "Küchemann carrots".
 These were anti-shock bodies which reduced wave drag at transonic speeds (see area rule).
 Handley Page proposed to build a further refined "Phase 6" Victor, with more fuel and capable of carrying up to four Skybolt (AGM-48) ballistic missiles on standing airborne patrols, but this proposal was rejected although it was agreed that some of the Victor B.2s on order would be fitted to carry two Skybolts.
 This plan was abandoned when the U.S. cancelled the Skybolt programme in 1963.
 With the move to low-level penetration missions, the Victors were fitted with air-to-air refuelling probes above the cockpit and received large underwing fuel tanks.

 Nine B.2 aircraft were converted for strategic reconnaissance purposes to replace Valiants which had been withdrawn due to wing fatigue, with delivery beginning in July 1965.
 These aircraft received a variety of cameras, a bomb bay-mounted radar mapping system and air sampling equipment to detect particles released from nuclear testing.
 Designated Victor SR.2, a single aircraft could photograph the whole of the United Kingdom in a single two-hour sortie.
 Different camera configurations could be installed in the bomb bay, including up to four F49 survey cameras and up to eight F96 cameras could be fitted to take vertical or oblique daylight photography; nighttime photography required the fitting of F89 cameras.